Edo2610/Covid-19_X-ray_Two-proposed-Databases/README.md

 | Pneumonia | 404 + 4848 | 100 | 207 |
 | **Total** | 1212 + 14544 | 300 | 621 |

-:exclamation: for class Covid-19, we use as test set unpublished images collected from Hospitals of Algeria
+:exclamation: for class Covid-19, we use as test set unpublished images collected from Hospitals of Tolga, Algeria

 ### 5-classes dataset